Centovalli: Borgnone

 In the Middle Ages it was part of the Locarno region.
-In the 15th Century, it became a Degagna, which was part of the bailiwick of Locarno between the 16th Century and 1798.
+In the 15th century, it became a Degagna, which was part of the bailiwick of Locarno between the 16th century and 1798.
 It then became an independent political municipality when the municipality of Centovalli was split in 1838.

 It belonged to the parish of Palagnedra and in 1630 became a vice-parish.
 The Church of Beata Vergine dell'Assunta (built 1364–65) underwent several transformations.

 A strong seasonal emigration supplemented the income from agriculture and animal husbandry of the residents.
 The majority of the population (1990: 70%) is in the services sector, and half of all residences are second or vacation homes.
 In 1923 the Locarno-Domodossola rail line was completed.

 Intragna

 In 1897, several pre-Roman graves were discovered, which show the colonization of the area before the 1st Millennium BC.

 During the Middle Ages the landlords over the village included both the Bishop of Como and the Capitanei of Locarno.
 Together with Golino and Verdasio, Intragna was part of a Vicinanza.
 The first statutes of the Vicinanza were written in 1365 and were revised in 1469.
 They possessed the right to appoint one representative to the Council of the parish of Locarno.
 The mayor (or console) was alternately appointed during five years by Intragna, then by one provided by Golini and Verdasio.
-During the 16th to 18th Centuries it was part of the bailiwick of Locarno.
+From the 16th to 18th century, it was part of the bailiwick of Locarno.
 In 1531, the Swiss Confederation rejected an application from Intragna, Ascona, Onsernone and Centovalli to form a municipality that was independent of Locarno.
-Likewise, the conflict-ridden attempts of Golinos to form an independent municipality failed in the 18th and 19th Centuries.
+Likewise, the conflict-ridden attempts of Golinos to form an independent municipality failed in the 18th and 19th centuries.

 Originally, the religious center of the region was Golino with the Church of San Giorgio, which was built before 1297.
 In 1474, the chapel of S. Gottardo in Intragna was built.
-In 1653 it split from the parish of Golino (which had been created in the 16th Century).
+In 1653 it split from the parish of Golino (which had been created in the 16th century).
 The parish of Intragna was elevated to have a provost in 1747.
 The present church of S. Nome di Maria was built in 1722–38.
 In 1765-75 the bell tower was added, and with a height of 65 m it is the highest in the canton of Ticino.
-The parish of Palagnedra was established in the 12th Century, and in 1622 Verdasio split from it, followed in 1644 by Rasa.
+The parish of Palagnedra was established in the 12th century, and in 1622 Verdasio split from it, followed in 1644 by Rasa.
 The latter has had a rector since 2000.
 The church of S. Anna in Rasa was completed in 1753, while the church in Verdasio (SS Giacomo e Cristoforo), was built around 1800.